Prime isogenous discriminant ideal twins

 Factoring the modular polynomials as in the proof of Lemma~\ref{numberpiso} can lead to over-counting the number of non-trivial isogenies.
 The $j$-invariants $0$ and $1728$ are CM $j$-invariants.
 Elliptic curves with $j$-invariant $0$ have CM by $\mathbb{Z}[ \zeta_{3}] $, where $\zeta_{3}=\frac{-1+\sqrt{-3}}{2}$.
 Similarly, elliptic curves with $j$-invariant $1728$ have CM by $\mathbb{Z}[ i] $, where $i=\sqrt{-1}$.
 When the field of definition of an elliptic curve with CM contains the CM field, some isogenies are actually endomorphisms, giving an isomorphic elliptic curve instead of another distinct curve.
 The next example illustrates this phenomenon.

 \begin{example} Consider the elliptic curves $E_{1}:y^{2}=x^{3}-108$ and $E_{2}:y^{2}=x^{3}+4$, whose LMFDB labels are \href{https://www.lmfdb.org/EllipticCurve/Q/108.a1/}{108.a1} and \href{https://www.lmfdb.org/EllipticCurve/Q/108.a2/}{108.a2}, respectively.
 Over $\mathbb{Q}$, these elliptic curves are $3$-isogenous, and the isogeny between them is not a $\mathbb{Q}$-isomorphism.
 Both elliptic curves have $j$-invariant~$0$ and thus have CM by $\mathbb{Z}[ \zeta_{3}] $.
 Now let $K=\mathbb{Q}(\zeta_{3})$ be the CM field, and consider the base change of $E_{1}$ and $E_{2}$ to $K$.
 Now, the two elliptic curves are $K$-isomorphic as there is an isomorphism $\tau = [\zeta_3+2,0,0,0] $ from $E_1$ to $E_2$.
 The LMFDB label of this elliptic curve over $K$ is \href{https://www.lmfdb.org/EllipticCurve/2.0.3.1/1296.1/CMa/1}{1296.1-CMa1}.
-We note that the $K$-isogeny class of $E_{1}$ is a singleton set consisting of the $K$-isomorphism class of $E_{1}$. \end{example} \begin{proposition} Let $K$ be a number field and let $E_{j}/K$ be an elliptic curve with $j$-invariant $j\in\left\{ 0,1728\right\} $.
+We note that the $K$-isogeny class of $E_{1}$ is a singleton set consisting of the $K$-isomorphism class of $E_{1}$. \end{example} \begin{proposition} Let $E_{j}$ be an elliptic curve defined over a number field $K$ with $j$-invariant $j\in\left\{ 0,1728\right\} $.
 For $p\in\left\{5,7,13\right\} $, if $E_{j}$ admits a $p$-isogeny defined over $K$ to an elliptic curve with the same $j$-invariant, then the elliptic curves are $K$-isomorphic. \end{proposition}

 \begin{proof} By Lemma \ref{numberpiso}, the number of $p$-isogenies defined over $\overline{K}$ admitted by $E_j$ are as given in~\eqref{tab:ModPoly}.
 Tsukazaki computed the kernel polynomial of these $p$-isogenies, and they are explicitly given in \cite[Tables 4.2 and 4.3]{Tsukazaki}.
 In particular, the field of definition of the kernel polynomials are as given in \eqref{tab:IsogField}.